Freelancing the best way to exhibit your skills and abilities to clients.

 4. Simply Hired

-A job search engine that collects job listings from niche job websites, company pages and job boards.
+A job search engine which collects job listings from niche job websites, company pages and job boards.
 It then matches and displays relevant jobs to job seekers in their platforms.

-Due to their huge variety of jobs, it’s the best marketplace for online and offline jobs.
+Due to their wide variety of jobs, it’s the best marketplace for online and offline job posts.
 It offers useful resources such as company directory and career development.

 You can browse for jobs within your location.
 It has a tool that estimates your fee for the work set out.